trungbc/demo/README.md

     Now, in entity, i am using One-To-Many relationship to map related entities in main entity.
 So It causes performance problem if data is large, because we need to run N + 1 query.
 Refer to this link to know more detail about the problem : https://dzone.com/articles/how-identify-and-resilve-n1.
-  - Solution: I suggest use SpringJDBC instead of Spring JPA and use join query instead of mapping related entity
+  - Solution: I suggest use Spring-Data-JDBC instead of Spring-Data-JPA and use join query instead of mapping related entity
   - Read and process large file:
     If we read and process whole large file as 5Mb,10Mb....
 It's problem about performance
   - Solution: read and process each partial file.